Kyle Lowry NBA Playoffs Player Props: Heat vs. Bucks

 - This season, he's accounted for 10.9% of his team's three-pointers made, averaging 1.9 per game.

-- Lowry's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Bucks have a middling offense in terms of tempo, ranking 12th with 102.4 possessions per contest.
+- Lowry's opponents, the Bucks, have a middling offensive tempo, ranking 12th in the NBA with 102.4 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Bucks are the 14th-best defensive squad in the league, allowing 113.3 points per contest.
+- Conceding 113.3 points per game, the Bucks are the 14th-ranked team in the NBA defensively.

-- The Bucks give up 44.2 rebounds per contest, ranking 20th in the league.
+- The Bucks are the 20th-ranked squad in the NBA, giving up 44.2 rebounds per game.

-- Conceding 12.1 made 3-pointers per game, the Bucks are the 11th-ranked team in the NBA.
+- Giving up 12.1 made 3-pointers per contest, the Bucks are the 11th-ranked squad in the league.

 Kyle Lowry vs. the Bucks